scarrxt/x402open-project/README.md

 - `Address "undefined" is invalid`: `.env` is missing `PRIVATE_KEY` or `RECEIVER_WALLET`.
 - `insufficient_funds`: wallet does not have enough Base Sepolia ETH/USDC.
-- Still getting 402 in the UI: the frontend uses `/purchase/:id` which pays server-side; verify `.env` and restart the server.# x402-open minimal demo
+- Still getting 402 in the UI: the frontend uses `/purchase/:id` which pays server-side; verify `.env` and restart the server.# x402-open simulator

-This is a minimal local demo that:
+This is a simulator that:
-- Runs a facilitator node (EVM/Base Sepolia).
+- Runs a facilitator node (Base Sepolia).
 - Protects `GET /weather` and a paid PDF download with x402 payment middleware.

 ## Setup